The Shetland Islands of Scotland

-Where do Shetland Ponies come from?
-They originated in the Shetland Islands of Scotland.
+Shetland Ponies originated in the Shetland Islands of Scotland, hence their moniker.
 They can exist on very little food and have been utilized as pack horses as early as 1850.
-England imported some as did the United States.
+England imported them, as did the United States.

 It was in the United States that superior breeds of Shetland Ponies began to be produced.
 These new breeds are the ones we are most familiar with as children’s pets.

 American Shetlands are not like the Shetland Ponies they descended from.
 The Shetland Ponies from Scotland were a very woolly breed, while the America Shetland Pony is more like a miniature horse.
 There are two types of Shetland Pony, the Classic and the Modern American Shetland.

 A registered American Shetland can be no taller than 46 inches.
 Shetland Ponies are not measured by “hands” as other horses are.
 Even though the Classic is more directly related and not bred with other breeds of horse, the ones you see today are not like those Shetland Island Ponies of the 1800s.

 Your Shetland Pony, for the most part, needs the same grooming as any other horse.
 They need to be washed, combed, and cared for as you would any pet.
 They need regular vaccinations, de-worming, and veterinary care like all horse do.

 You might want to pay more attention to your Shetland Pony’s feet.
 They require more care.
 Miniature horses are a little more delicate in that area than their larger cousins.
 This requires daily care, so if you are thinking of getting your own Shetland Pony, please note that with it comes responsibility for their care.